IIITLucknowSWEngg/CSITTeam016/Test.md

 ## **2. Test Design Specification**

 ### **2.1 Test Design Overview**
-The test design is based on functional, performance, and security requirements of the platform.
-Each test ensures compliance with expected behavior, especially in critical areas such as contest ranking and payment processing.
+This design ensures compliance with functional, performance, and security requirements, targeting critical modules such as contest rankings and payment processing.

 ---